pupilfirst/wd301-scripts/react-app-state/implementing-app-state/README.md

 This is what we intended to build since the beginning, and finally we've achieved it, with the help of application-level state.

+So, that's it for this video, see you in the next one.

 # Text
 So, finally we've copmpleted the implementation of projects module and it's working as expected.
 In this level, we've learned a lot of new concepts like:
 - What is context?